Optimality of the pretty good measurement for port-based teleportation: Independent maximally entangled states

-so that $X \geq \rho_1$ by an application of \Cref{lem:support-vector-psd}.
+The above calculation proves \eqref{eq:inverse-innerproduct}, and thus $X \geq \rho_1$ follows from \Cref{lem:support-vector-psd}.
 Hence, $X$ is feasible in the dual program \eqref{eq:state-discrimination-dual}, which concludes the proof of optimality of the pretty good measurement for the PBT protocol with $N$ maximally entangled states.